PredixDev/predix-nodejs-starter/README.md

 This is simple starter Node application that demonstrates user authentication with Predix UAA.

-Refer to the pdk-security-starter to configure the UAA client.
+Refer to the predix-nodejs-starter to configure the UAA client.

 ## Running locally
 Edit the config.json to run locally for your UAA client.